gematik/app-RbelLogger/README.md

 ### Caveats

-Sometimes the nPCAP/Wireshark do not find any network interfaces.
+Sometimes the nPCAP/Wireshark does not find any network interfaces.
 In that case see https://www.outlookappins.com/windows-10/wireshark-no-interfaces-found/ Perform the command prompt solution or run wireshark once as admin.